aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 There’s a 1-5 in 6 chance they will be able to get back to their real time by (1-3) retracing their steps, (4-5) performing a task, or (6) resorting to powerful magics or an item.

 Magical Feature Example.
 Subhex 0303 has a magical feature.
-The 1d100 result is a 17, indicating a “Flora and Fauna” magical effect.
+The `dice: 1d10`0 result is a 17, indicating a “Flora and Fauna” magical effect.
 Referring to that section, the initial result is a “6”, meaning that just plants are affected.

 Some more rolls are made: